emmideric/alx-system_engineering-devops/README.md

-Create a script that prints hello user, where user is the current linux user.
+Create a script that prints all possible combinations of two letters, except oo